03 Unforeseen Elements

 “Thanks,” said Kazuo returning Wengthai’s pistol.

-It took a minute for Kazuo and his technical prowess to reactivate Reza’s cybernetic systems.
+It took a minute for Kazuo and his technical skills to reactivate Reza’s cybernetic systems.
 After agreeing on working together in light of this unexpected infiltration by an unknown entity, Reza called both his and Wengthai’s people to the orchard, now enveloped in shadows in the cavern outside.

 It was the first time Kazuo saw so many members of criminal organisations together.
 He thought for a moment about arresting them all, but the moment passed.
 He went to pick up Aki in his catbox, took his leave of Toru Wengthai and Verheiden Reza.
 They agreed to together investigate suspicious movements by external parties, such as the OPA or the United Nations or the Mars Congressional Republic.
 Or perhaps it was one of the huge corporations?

 Kazuo climbed down the stairs from the platform to the orchard floor, now illuminated by new pylons constructed by Corvid Dark and the Babylon Brotherhood.
 Technicians were looking for the two fallen drones.